 But this year super typhoon Meranti wasn’t just a dangerous storm, it was a tricky one.
 It snuck south of Taiwan and continued at full strength hitting us directly in Xiamen.

 It caught a well prepared city.
 Everyone had heeded the warnings and stocked up on food and water.
 As it hit at 3am, everyone had plenty of time to go home or take trains earlier in the day.
-My friends and I, all stuck in our new building, decided to have a party and face the storm together.
+My friends and I, all snug and safe in our new building, decided to have a party and face the storm together.

 The winds were higher than normal all day and when the storm arrived we didn’t need the weather reports telling us it had.
 We knew.
 With winds of up to 230 mph (370 kph) even the deepest sleeper couldn’t miss it.
 Windows were rattling almost off their frames (many blew out), buildings were swaying and rain was going vertical.

 My friends and I didn’t dare go outside, but we did stand out on a covered balcony for awhile.
 Besides being a deep balcony, and covered on all sides (except one) by a thick, heavy wall, we got pelted by rain and was afraid the items we we heard cracking around us would fly and hit into us.
 While we still had power we could see the building across from us, and we could see the roof tiles flying off into the night.
 We threw a frisbee out into the storm but it just flew up instead of out, and we lost track of it.
 When we lost power, we all ran inside to safety.